Our approach to global equities

 We focus outside traditional income sectors, aiming to maximise potential growth, in both income and capital, through market cycles.

-A concentrated, high-conviction strategy that focuses on a diverse range of opportunities outside of the traditional income sectors and aims to deliver growth as well as a yield that is 1.25x higher than the MSCI ACWI.
+A concentrated, high-conviction fund that focuses on a diverse range of opportunities outside of the traditional income sectors and aims to deliver growth as well as a yield higher than its performance benchmark.

 Aviva Investors Global Equity Income: Strategy in brief

-An income strategy targeting growth, diversification and resilience.
+An income fund targeting growth, diversification and resilience.

 -